lifeofverma/weather-data_analyzer-cli/README.md

 ## Project Background

-I participated in my first hackathon organized by GamutX, where I am currently learning.
-This was one of the great learning experiences of my life.
-Although I didn’t complete the tool within the given time and didn't achieve significant results on the hackathon day, I am proud to share my output.
-I hope you enjoy this as a representation of my learning experience.
+This project was developed during my first hackathon organized by GamutX, where I’m currently on an exciting journey to enhance my skills.
+Participating in this event was a remarkable experience.
+Working on this tool provided valuable learning experiences in software development and collaboration.

 ## Features